 “It’s a little bit like a fighter plane dumping a bunch of chaff to confuse the radar system of a missile.
 It creates thousands of false targets, so we’ve had to figure out how to get around that problem, which we did.
 Basically, whenever you add water to any problem, it just gets ten times harder.”

-Unfortunately, no Avatar 2 trailer or teaser footage just yet, so that’s everything we have on the sci-fi sequel.
-Whatever happens, knowing Cameron, you can count on it being something that gets us talking.
+That’s everything we know about Avatar 2.
+Whatever emerges come December 2022, knowing Cameron, you can count on it being something that gets us talking.